radkanio/NTU-SC1015-Data-Science-Mini-Project/README.md

 This project aims to predict flight delays using various machine learning techniques, leveraging a dataset from the US Department of Transportation.
 The prediction task involves classifying flights as delayed or not based on factors such as departure time, airport, and airline.
 The project follows a structured approach including data extraction, manipulation, cleaning, exploratory data analysis (EDA), model building, and conclusion.

 ### Note
-The dataset we used was very heavy so we could only upload the zip files we mainly used (see folder 'temp').
-The preliminary csv files could just be directly downloaded from Kaggle.
+The preliminary csv's we used can be found in the link below(there were too much before we compiled, so github did not allow us to upload them all).
+You can see the main csv files we used in the google drive here (https://drive.google.com/drive/folders/1drJMdo4-1klXYdzWG9EHwledGYfsG2_4?usp=sharing).

 ### Contributors
 - **Komiya Reiki**: Data Extraction, Data Cleaning and Preprocessing, Random Forest